Introduction

 How VoIP on Mobile Devices Work

 When signing up for a VoIP service, you receive a real phone number (or multiple numbers depending on the service).
-To place and receive calls and texts on your smartphone, you will install an app from the service provider.
+To place and receive calls and texts on your smartphone, you need to install an app from the service provider.
 Upon granting permissions to your contacts, you can easily call or text friends and family with your new number.
 In some cases, the service integrates into the native phone dialer app, creating a seamless calling experience.
-The VoIP service will also work alongside an existing mobile plan if you choose to configure the phone that way.
+The VoIP service can also work alongside an existing mobile plan.

-Remember that VoIP utilizes Internet Protocol as its network, not the cellular network.
-So an internet connection or mobile data plan is required.
-If you're connected to your home's Wi-Fi network, or if you have an existing mobile plan with data, this isn't a problem.
-If you prefer ditching or replacing your current carrier, a "data-only" mobile plan is the way to go.
+Remember that VoIP utilizes Internet Protocol, not the cellular network, so an internet connection or mobile data plan is required.
+If you're connected to your home's Wi-Fi network, or if you have an existing mobile plan with data, you're good to go.
+If you prefer ditching your mobile carrier, a "data-only" plan is a great solution.
 Several carriers offer data-only plans in gigabyte (GB) increments.
 We'll discuss some of these plans later in this article.

 Criteria to Make the List

 Searching the internet for VoIP services yields dozens of results, most of them focused on residential or business landline service.
-In our case, we're interested in services that function on mobile devices and prioritize user's privacy.
+In our case, we are interested in services that function on mobile devices and prioritize privacy.
 We also need to distinguish -- from whom are we protecting our privacy?
-You'll find that two of the services in our review focus on keeping the user private or anonymous from people they call (i.e. for dating, account sign-ups, and 2FA requirements).
+You'll find that two of the services in our review focus on keeping the user private or anonymous from people they call (i.e. dating, account sign-ups, and 2FA requirements).
 While that's a valid concern, we're also interested in privacy protection from Big Tech data collection and 3-letter government agencies that monitor personal voice calls and text messages.
-We'll distinguish these differences in our evaluations below.
+We'll distinguish these differences in our evaluation below.

 1. JMP.chat